AlexanderGenin/system-design/public/articles/music-streaming/index.md

 Let’s list the topics to keep out of scope:

-- Authorization/authentication mechanisms
+- Authorization / authentication mechanisms
 - Additional features:
-  - Marking a song as favorite/adding to library
+  - Marking a song as favorite / adding to library
-  - Social activity like following/followers
+  - Social activity like following / followers
   - Playlists (both user-created and automatically generated)
   - Suggestion algorithm
 - Legal compliance